 Violations of the emotional-volitional sphere include:

-Hyperbulia is a general increase in the will and drives, affecting all the main drives of a person.
+Hyperbulia is a general increase in will and drives, affecting all the basic drives of a person.
 For example, an increase in appetite leads to the fact that patients, while in the department, immediately eat the food brought to them.
-Hyperbulia is a characteristic manifestation of a manic syndrome.
+Hyperbulia is a characteristic manifestation of manic syndrome.

-Hypobulia - a general decrease in will and drives.
-Patients do not feel the need for communication, they are burdened by the presence of strangers and the need to maintain a conversation, they ask to be left alone.
-Patients are immersed in the world of their own suffering and cannot take care of their loved ones.
+Hypobulia is a general decrease in will and drives.
+Patients do not feel the need to communicate, are burdened by the presence of strangers and the need to maintain a conversation, and ask to be left alone.
+Patients are immersed in a world of their own suffering and cannot take care of loved ones.

-Abulia - a disorder limited to a sharp decrease in will.
-Abulia is a persistent negative disorder, together with apathy it constitutes a single apathetic-abulic syndrome, characteristic of the end states in schizophrenia.
+Abulia is a disorder limited to a sharp decrease in will.
+Abulia is a persistent negative disorder; together with apathy, it forms a single apathetic-abulia syndrome, characteristic of the final conditions of schizophrenia.

-Obsessive (compulsive) attraction involves the emergence of desires that the patient can control in accordance with the situation.
-Refusal to satisfy the desire gives rise to strong feelings in the patient, thoughts about an unsatisfied need are constantly stored.
-Thus, a person with an obsessive fear of pollution will hold back the urge to wash his hands for a short time, but he will definitely wash them thoroughly when no strangers look at him, because all the time he suffers, he constantly thinks painfully about his need.
-Obsessional drives are included in the structure of the obsessive-phobic syndrome.
+Obsessive (obsessive) attraction involves the emergence of desires that the patient can control in accordance with the situation.
+Refusal to satisfy an instinct gives rise to strong feelings in the patient, and thoughts of an unsatisfied need constantly persist.
+Thus, a person with an obsessive fear of contamination will restrain the urge to wash his hands for a short time, but will definitely wash them thoroughly when no one is looking at him, because all the time he endures, he constantly thinks painfully about his need.
+Obsessive drives are included in the structure of obsessive-phobic syndrome.

-Compulsive attraction is a more powerful feeling, since it is comparable in strength to instincts.
-The pathological need occupies such a dominant position that a person quickly stops the internal struggle and satisfies his desire, even if this is associated with gross antisocial acts and the possibility of subsequent punishment.
+Compulsive drive is a more powerful feeling because it is comparable in strength to instincts.
+The pathological need occupies such a dominant position that a person quickly stops the internal struggle and satisfies his desire, even if this is associated with gross antisocial actions and the possibility of subsequent punishment.

 What diseases cause a violation of the emotional-volitional sphere: